LinlinCui-NOAA/MLGEFS/readme.md

 ## Overview

 The National Centers for Environmental Prediction (NCEP) provides GEFS data that can be used for ensemble weather prediction and analysis.
-Currently, a cron job is set up to transfer GEFS data from WCOSS2 to `NOAA-NCEPDEV-NONE-CA-UFS-CPLDCLD` bucket.
+Currently, this dataset is not publicly avaiable.
+If you are interested in getting the data, please contact Jun Wang[Jun.Wang@noaa.gov](mailto:Jun.Wang@noaa.gov).

 ## Installation

-Creating an environment from an environment.yml file
+Creating an environment from an environment.yml file:

 ```bash
 conda env create -f environment.yml